Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: Related Work

 \section{Related Work}

 \paragraph{Mitigating Spurious Correlations in Uni-modality Models.} Deep learning frameworks frequently exhibit uneven performance across various groups due to spurious correlations, resulting in notably lower test accuracy for minority groups compared to majority groups.
-This issue contrasts with the training phase, where both groups generally achieve more balanced training accuracy~\citep{sagawa2019distributionally,geirhos2020shortcut}. \citep{geirhos2020shortcut,shah2020pitfalls,hermann2020shapes} highlights that neural networks are prone to a simplicity bias, often emphasizing trivial spurious features while neglecting the essential core features.
+This issue contrasts with the training phase, where both groups generally achieve more balanced training accuracy~\citep{sagawa2019distributionally,geirhos2020shortcut}. \citep{geirhos2020shortcut,shah2020pitfalls,hermann2020shapes} highlight that neural networks are prone to a simplicity bias, often emphasizing trivial spurious features while neglecting the essential core features.

 To address these challenges, substantial research has been dedicated to enhancing robustness against spurious correlations.
 When group labels are available, strategies such as class balancing~\citep{he2009learning,cui2019class}, importance weighting~\citep{shimodaira2000improving,byrd2019effect}, robust optimization~\citep{sagawa2019distributionally,kirichenko2022last,izmailov2022feature}, and contrastive learning~\citep{taghanaki2021robust} have been developed to ensure balanced training across different group sizes.
+For example, deep feature reweighting (DFR)~\citep{kirichenko2022last} solves this by retraining the last linear layer of the model (e.g. ResNet) by up-weighting the underrepresented samples in the loss function, ensuring better handling of minority groups.
 In scenarios where group labels are unavailable, a common approach involves initially training an auxiliary model using empirical risk minimization (ERM).
 The predictions from this model are then used to infer group information, which in turn guides the training of a more robust second model.
 This robust model is typically trained using techniques such as sample balancing~\citep{liu2021just,nam2020learning}, or contrastive learning~\citep{zhang2022correct,zhang2022contrastive,yang2023mitigating} with the inferred group labels.